SyedSalman007/Simon_Game/README.md

 # How to Play
 <ul>
-Start: Click on the "A" button to initiate the game.
+<li>Start: Click on the "A" button to initiate the game.</li>
-Game Sequence: Pay attention to the sequence of colors that light up.
+<li>Game Sequence: Pay attention to the sequence of colors that light up.</li>
-Player's Turn: Click on the colors in the same sequence they were presented.
+<li>Player's Turn: Click on the colors in the same sequence they were presented.</li>
-Scoring: The game keeps track of your successful sequences and displays your score.
+<li>Scoring: The game keeps track of your successful sequences and displays your score.</li>
 </ul>
 # Technologies Used
 .
 HTML: Structuring the content of the game.